-The Group post-merger continues to maintain a healthy total net assets position.
+The Group continues to maintain a healthy total net assets position.

-The Group has maintained excellent working relations with its bankers and loans held by Doncaster College with Lloyds Bank were restructured at the point of merger to reduce the amount of term loans and replace with a revolving credit facility.
-This change has provided greater flexibility to manage interest costs in the future and take advantage of the cash resources of the Group.
+The Group has maintained excellent working relations with its bankers.
 The Groups forecasts and financial projections indicate that it will be able to operate within its existing banking facilities and covenants for the foreseeable future.
-A sensitivity analysis of income streams potentially at risk, in particular higher education, apprenticeship income and other commercial income, and staff pay costs has been undertaken to assess headroom cover before the Group would be at risk of covenant breach.
-The Group deems the risk of covenant breach to be low risk.
-Monthly cash flow forecasts have also been reviewed as part of the sensitivity analysis to confirm sufficient cash is available.
+A sensitivity analysis of income streams and costs has been undertaken to assess headroom cover before the Group would be at risk of bank covenant breach.

+Management deems the risk of covenant breach to be low risk.
+However, this could be impacted by Covid-19 and any further national lockdowns